mmatyas/pegasus-docs/docs/themes/api.md

 ## List of Collections

-The list of collections can be accessed trough `api.collections`.
+The list of collections can be accessed trough `api.collectionList`.
 It's an Object with the following members:

 Property | Description
 ---|---